Powder (1995 film)

-Powder is a 1995 American science fiction drama film written and directed by Victor Salva and starring Sean Patrick Flanery in the title role, with Jeff Goldblum, Mary Steenburgen, Lance Henriksen, and Bradford Tatum in supporting roles.
+Powder is a 1995 American science fantasy drama film written and directed by Victor Salva.
+It stars Mary Steenburgen, Sean Patrick Flanery, Lance Henriksen, and Jeff Goldblum.
+Flanery plays the title character, a young albino man with an incredible intellect and supernatural powers.

-The film is about Jeremy "Powder" Reed, who has an incredible intellect, as well as telepathy and paranormal powers like controlling lightning and magnetism.
-It questions the limits of the human mind and body while also displaying society's capacity for cruelty, and raises hope that humanity will advance to a state of better understanding.
-Its filming locations were around suburbs of Houston, San Antonio, and Austin, Texas.
+The film was produced by Walt Disney Studios through its Hollywood Pictures label.
+Filming took place in Texas around suburbs of Houston, San Antonio, and Austin, Texas.
+The production was controversial due to Salva's prior conviction for child sex abuse, which prompted a boycott against the film led by his victim.

-The film was released October 27, 1995 by Buena Vista Pictures through its Hollywood Pictures label.
-It was a financial success, but critical reviews were mixed and the film's release was dogged with controversy due to Salva's prior conviction for child sex abuse.
+Powder was released October 27, 1995.
+It received mixed reviews, but was a commercial success, grossing $30.9 million on a $9.5 million budget.

 Plot

 Jeremy "Powder" Reed is a young albino man who has incredible intellect and is able to sense the thoughts of the people around him.
 Jeremy's brain possesses a powerful electromagnetic charge, which causes electrical objects to function abnormally when he is around them, particularly when he becomes emotional.
 The electromagnetic charge also prevents hair from growing on his body.

 Jeremy's mother was struck by lightning while pregnant with him; she died shortly after the strike, but Jeremy survived.
 His father disowned him shortly after his premature birth, and he was raised by his grandparents.
 Jeremy lived in the basement and worked on their farm, never leaving their property and learning everything he knew from books.
 He is taken from his home when his grandfather is found dead of natural causes.
 Jessie Caldwell, a child services psychologist, takes him to a boys' home because he is now effectively a ward of the state.

 Jessie enrolls him in high school, where Jeremy meets physics teacher Donald Ripley.
 Donald finds out that Jeremy has supernatural powers as well as the highest IQ in history.
 While his abilities mark him as special, they also make him an outcast.

 On a hunting trip with his schoolmates, Jeremy is threatened with a gun by John Box, an aggressive student who views him as a freak.
 Before John can fire, a gun goes off in the distance, and everyone rushes to see that Harley Duncan, a Sheriff's deputy, has shot a doe.
 Anguished by the animal's impending death, Jeremy touches both the deer and Harley at the same time, inducing in Harley what the students assume is a seizure.
 Harley later admits that Jeremy had actually caused him to feel the pain and fear of the dying deer.
 Because of the experience, Harley removes all of his guns from his house, although Sheriff Doug Barnum allows him to remain as a sheriff's deputy without a sidearm.